Juliette (novel): Plot summary

 brutality of men toward women.
 She meets Saint Fond, a 50-year-old multi-millionaire who murders his father, commits incest with his daughter, tortures young girls to death on a daily basis, and even plots an ambitious scheme to provoke a famine that will wipe out half the population of France.
-She also becomes acquainted with Minski, a gigantic ogre-like Muscovite who delights in raping and torturing young boys and girls to death before eating them.
+She also meets Noirceuil, a libertine who’s particularly violent, sadistic and criminal and is a rabid Anti-theist who murders Saint Fond for his power.
+He is also revealed to have murdered Juliette’s father.
+She becomes acquainted with Minski, a gigantic ogre-like Muscovite who delights in raping and torturing young boys and girls to death before eating them.
 The novel also contains several scenes of "fetishism, exhibitionism, voyeurism, sexual masochism, sexual sadism, paedophilia, zoophilia, and necrophilia", as well as horrific sexual violence.

 Real people in Juliette

 During her tour of Europe, Juliette encounters a series of libertines, including several historical figures who are all portrayed as depraved.
 A long audience with Pope Pius VI is one of the more extensive scenes in Juliette.
 The heroine repeatedly addresses the Pope by his legal name, "Braschi".
 She also flaunts her learning with a verbal, yet highly detailed, catalogue of alleged immoralities committed by his papal predecessors.
 Their conversation ends (like nearly every scene in the narrative) with an orgy, in which Pope Pius is portrayed as a secret libertine.
 While discussing murder, Braschi notes that cruelty is essential to pleasure, remarking that "killing is not enough, one must kill in hideous style".

 Soon after this, the male character Brisatesta narrates two scandalous encounters.
 The first is with "Princess Sophia, niece of the King of Prussia", who has just married "the Stadtholder" at the Hague.
 This is a presumed reference to Wilhelmina of Prussia, Princess of Orange, who married the last Dutch Stadtholder, William V of Orange, in 1767, and was still alive when Juliette was published thirty years later.
 The second encounter is with Catherine the Great, the Empress of Russia.